barathkumar87/barathkumar87/README.md

 ![Reddit User Karma](https://img.shields.io/reddit/user-karma/combined/Inevitable-Ad4240?label=Reddit%20Profile&style=social)

-A Software Engineer specializing in JavaScript Technologies and Ethical Hacking.
+A Full-Stack Developer specializing in JavaScript Technologies and Ethical Hacking.

 Experience with the technologies mentioned in the **toolbox** below